• Skip to primary navigation

 By the time March came around, she was itching to get into the garden again.
 And as soon as we had a few sunny days to dry the dirt enough to get in, she was out tilling it up and getting her early seeds in.

-After a full day out in the sun again, following the winter months, she came back in at the end of the day with her neck and face beet red.
+After a full day out in the sun again, following the winter months, my dear mother came back in at the end of the day with her neck and face bright red.

 Actually, my mom also had what we called a hotbed.
 My dad built her a wooden frame against the south side of a building somewhere and put a glass window frame-style lid on top.